MrMicrowaveOven/AlgorithmsCurriculum/README.md

 ## W12D1
+SF:
+* Application competitions take place this week.
+See shared calendar.
+* Continue pairboarding, no need to practice personal pitch anymore.
+* Continue applying to 15 places per day and adding 15 companies to your Job Search Roadmap.
+* Read about [negotiating an offer][offer-negotiation].
+* Get some data points for [salary negotiations][salary-data].
+* You can also check out this [HackerNewsarticle][hn-negotiation-article]
+* For more algorithms curriculum, find online lectures or see this [Coursera course][Coursera].
+* Read job search tips from alumni
+ * From Ronnie Chen (Software Engineer, Braintree) - [resources and study guides for the job search][ronnie-tips]
+ * From Daniel Babiak (Back-end engineer, Paypal) - [how to ace front-end vs back-end interviews][babiak-tips]

+NY:
 * Continue pairboarding, no need to practice personal pitch anymore.
 * Continue applying to 15 places per day and adding 15 companies to your Job Search Roadmap.
 * Read about [negotiating an offer][offer-negotiation].